 - Chemical peel – The first line treatment for acne on dry skin by an expert dermatologist is generally chemical peel.
 Peeling is the controlled exfoliation of the skin, layer by layer, and it is mostly confined to the upper layer of the skin.
 A plant extract based solution is formulated based on the skin type, and is applied for a few minutes.
 This helps in bringing immediate radiance to the skin and within 3-5 days’ upper dead skin layer is removed.
 A few weeks later new and rejuvenated skin from beneath comes up, which is free from acne.
 Continued sessions will help in improving the appearance of skin effectively

-- Laser toning – Controlled beam of laser is targeted to remove the deformed layer of the skin comprising acne.
+- Laser Toning – Controlled beam of laser is targeted to remove the deformed layer of the skin comprising acne.
 Fluence and type of laser technology is decided by expert dermatologists, based upon your skin type.
 This stimulates collagen production which helps in removing the acne on the dry skin.
-With continued sessions, desired results can be attained effectively
+With continued sessions, laser toning can improve the acne condition effectively.

 - Subcision – This refers to removing the dry skin acne using specialized tools.
 Expert dermatologists use sterile protocols for precisely removing the acne and helping in collagen stimulation for bringing out new and rejuvenated skin